ambarishgurjar/Market-Making-with-Proximal-Policy-Optimization/README.md

-# Market-Making-with-Proximal-Policy-Optimization
+# Proximal Policy Optimization (PPO) for Market Making

 This repository provides an implementation of Proximal Policy Optimization (PPO) for automated market making on cryptocurrencies

-# Proximal Policy Optimization (PPO) for Market Making

 ## Overview